 When making a deployment using Blaxel CLI (bl deploy), the new traffic routing depends on the --traffic option.
 Without this option specified, Blaxel will automatically deploy the new revision with full traffic (100%) if the previous deployment was the latest revision.
 Otherwise, it will create the revision without deploying it (0% traffic).

-Learn how to run invocation requests on your function.
+Learn how to run tool calls on your MCP server.